Youth Initiatives

 The Girls Exploring Trades and Technology camp program intends to:

-• Introduce girls to non-traditional trades career choices in a fun-filled and supportive camp.
+• Introduce girls to trades and technologies as viable career choices through hands-on experiences in areas such as carpentry, sheet metal, piping, welding and robotics, in a fun-filled and supportive camp.

 • Develop an awareness of the importance of course choices at the high school level.